When it comes to our loved ones, who can resist the pull of puppy eyes and cute purrs?

 Dog biscuits are hard, dry treats, and generally fed as snacks or for non-training purposes.
 These treats can be high in added sugar and artificial flavors, so be sure to decode the label.

 Training treats can be given in higher volume if they are around three to five calories each.
-Redbarn Protein Puffs are only one calorie per treat, so pet parents can treat confidently without feeling the need to be restrictive.
+Redbarn Protein Puffs and Air Dried Training Treats are only one to three calories per treat, so pet parents can treat confidently without feeling the need to be restrictive.
 High-value rewards and dog biscuits should be given sparingly, considering they typically have a higher calorie content.

 Use Treats as Rewards in Fun and Fitness